Criminal justice reform: Improving prison conditions

 In many countries, prison conditions are such that the health and safety of prisoners cannot be guaranteed.
 At worst, imprisonment can directly threaten the lives of convicted individuals.
 Efforts to improve prison conditions are aimed at protecting prisoners and prison employees.
 Such efforts also attempt to minimize the collateral effects of imprisonment that continue to affect convicted individuals after their sentences have been served.

 Overcrowding poses a substantial risk to prisoners' health and safety.
 In spite of the 1955 adoption of the United Nations Standard Minimum Rules for the Treatment of Prisoners, Penal Reform International reports that "the number of prisoners exceeds official prison capacity in at least 115 countries."
 The World Health Organization recognizes prison overcrowding as a health threat to both prisoners and prison employees.
 Overcrowded prisons are high-risk environments for the transmission of diseases such as HIV and tuberculosis.
 Additionally, overcrowding has negative effects on prisoners' mental health.
 Results from a study conducted at the prison of Champ-Dollon in Geneva, Switzerland indicate that prison overcrowding was associated with an increase in incidents of self-strangulation/hanging.
 Working in the United States, Huey and McNulty found that "overcrowding is a strong predictor of heightened suicide and may threaten security and safety within prisons more generally by undermining the well-being of inmates."

-Solitary confinement, or supermaximum security confinement, also poses a threat to the mental health of prison inmates.
+Solitary confinement, or super maximum-security confinement, also poses a threat to the mental health of prison inmates.
 Studies taking place in the United States, Canada, Denmark, Germany, and South Africa report that those who experience solitary confinement experience "anxiety, fatigue, confusion, paranoia, depression, hallucinations, headaches, and uncontrollable trembling."
 The World Medical Association notes that, "Negative health effects can occur after only a few days and may in some cases persist when isolation ends."
 Due to the exacerbation of mental health issues in prisoners who held in solitary confinement, such prisoners may have difficulty adjusting to society once their prison sentences are finished.
 Based on these issues, organizations such as Penal Reform International and Amnesty International work to raise awareness of the negative effects of solitary confinement and call for an end to the use of solitary confinement.

 Finally, proponents of prison reform argue that healthcare services and sanitary conditions in prisons must be improved.
 According to Wallace and Papachristos, "A number of studies have shown that incarceration is highly detrimental to health and has lasting, negative health consequences for the ex-prisoner, their immediate social connections, and the larger community."
 Communicable diseases such as tuberculosis, HIV/AIDS, and syphilis infect prison inmates at a higher rate than they infect the general population.
 In the United Kingdom, chronic diseases, such as respiratory conditions, heart disease, diabetes, and epilepsy, are often not effectively addressed by prison healthcare staff due to strains on the healthcare system.
 WHO emphasizes that improving healthcare in prisons ensures the health of the broader communities surrounding prisons because most imprisoned people will eventually be released into their communities, and many of them move between both settings.